szldmgy/BlackBoxOptimizer/readme.md

 - In the browser, as soon as the work finished, the results will appear also in a chart that displays the objectives of the last computations.
 In this chart, the diagrams visualize the results stored in the `.csv` files recently located in the `results` folder.
 To get rid of not interesting results from the chart, you should remove the irrelevant files from the `results` folder .
 If you want only the visualization of one specific task/experiment, you can click on the description in the legend, what temporally removes the other charts.

-- To display the recent results, if the server is running, you can use the `http://localhost:4567/results` url address in your browser as well.
+- To display the recent results, if the server is running, you can use the `http://localhost:4567/results` url httpAddress in your browser as well.

 Setup an experiment